tmondal/tmondal.github.io/_posts/2016-06-1-Started-basic-android-app.markdown

 It's fun to do something and that apear on the screen.
 Nothing done yet just lerarnig from the documentation.

-So far the basic app which takes a input and show that text on another activity is done.
+So far the basic app which takes an input and show that text on another activity is done.